WiseLibs/better-sqlite3/README.md

 **(only on read-only statements)*

-Executes the statement asynchronously.
-When the operation completes the callback will be invoked.
-If the operation fails, the first argument of the callback will be an `Error`, otherwise `null`.
+Executes the prepared statement.
+When execution completes the callback will be invoked with either an `Error` or `null` as its first parameter.

-If successful, the second callback argument will be an object representing the first row retrieved by the query.
-If the statement was successful but retrieved no data, the second argument will be `undefined`.
+If successful, the callback's second parameter will be an object that represents the first row retrieved by the query.
+The object's keys represent column names.
+If the statement was successful but retrieved no data, the second parameter will be `undefined` instead.

 ### .all([...bindParameters], callback) -> this

 **(only on read-only statements)*

-Similar to [`.get()`](#getbindparameters-callback---this), but instead of only retrieving one row, all matching rows will be retrieved.
-The second argument of the callback will be an array of objects that each represent a row.
+Similar to [`.get()`](#getbindparameters-callback---this), but instead of only retrieving one row all matching rows will be retrieved instead.
+The callback's second parameter will be an array of row objects.
 If no rows are retrieved, the array will be empty.

 ### .each([...bindParameters], rowCallback, finalCallback) -> this

 **(only on read-only statements)*

-Similar to [`.all()`](#allbindparameters-callback---this), but instead of returning every row together, `rowCallback` will be invoked for each row as they are retrieved.
+Similar to [`.all()`](#allbindparameters-callback---this), but instead of returning every row together, `rowCallback` will be invoked for each row as they are retrieved, one by one.
 After all rows have been consumed, `finalCallback` is invoked to indicate completion.

-If execution of the statement fails, `finalCallback` will be invoked with an `Error` object as its first argument, and iteration will stop.
+If execution of the statement fails, `finalCallback` will be invoked with an `Error` object as its first parameter, and iteration will stop.

 ### .pluck() -> this